NASCAR Rulebook Section 12: Actions Detrimental to Stock Car Racing

 So this rule's catch-all nature seems to allow it to be applied to everything from equipment violations to cursing.

 But breaking down the very words of the rule itself makes one wonder what is actually detrimental to the sport?

 Controversy is good for NASCAR views and ratings, and one thing all these infractions have is controversy.

 If people think that a frustrated driver may get caught in a moment of temper loss, they are going to tune in.

-Part of the appeal of sports are the uncensored moments, the moments of passion, the moments of emotions--they make a sport human and connect audience with the athlete.
+Part of the appeal of sports are the uncensored moments, the moments of passion, the moments of emotions: they make a sport human and connect the audience with the athlete.